zellwk/zellwk.com/src/posts/2017-11-01-javascript-variables.md

 newsletter: jsr
 tags:
   - javascript
-shareText: Use const over let when declaring variables.
-No need to use var anymore
+shareText: "Use const over let when declaring variables.
+No need to use var anymore"
 ---

 The main purpose of coding is to solve problems.
 What happens when you click on a button?
 That's also a problem for us to solve.